andrjas/data_check/docs/pipelines.md

 _steps_ is a list of steps that are executed in the pipeline sequentially.
 If any of the steps fail the pipeline will fail and the following steps will not be executed.

 Most steps have a list of files as a parameter.
-You you only need a single file/path, you can usually use a short form: `step_name: path`.
+If you only need a single file/path, you can usually use a short form: `step_name: path`.

 ### check